pickettbd/meryl/documentation/source/reference.rst

 Processing Trees
 ================

-Meryl processes kmers using a tree of actions.
-An action reads kmers from multiple inputs, computes a function on the values and labels of all inputs with the same kmer, and outputs a single kmer with a single value and a single label.
+Meryl processes k-mers using a tree of actions.
+An action reads k-mers from multiple inputs, computes a function on the values and labels of all inputs with the same k-mer, and outputs a single k-mer with a single value and a single label.

-(An action can also read sequence files and count the kmers.)
+(An action can also read sequence files and count the k-mers.)

 Each action in the tree is enclosed in square brackets.
 Square brackets around the top-level / outermost action are optional.